debadeepsensl/ecomm-exercise/README.md

 ```

 ### Product List
-A sample product list in the form of a JS object (_not_ JSON!) as a named export has been provided as well.
+A sample product list in the form of a JS array (_not_ JSON!) as a named export has been provided as well.

 ```javascript
 export const products = [